 - Documentation of Current Medications in the Medical Record (high-priority measure)

 - Use of High-Risk Medications in Older Adults (high-priority measure)

 - Cataracts: 20/40 or Better Visual Acuity within 90 Day Following Cataract Surgery (applicable to surgeons only) (outcome measure)

 - POAG: Optic Nerve Evaluation

 - Diabetic Retinopathy: Communication with the Physician Managing Ongoing Diabetes Care (high-priority measure)

 Since eCQMs effectively report on near 100% of applicable patients, satisfying the ≥70% reporting frequency requirement is automatic via this method.
-Additionally, each measure submitted via this end-to-end electronic process entitles the clinician to 1 bonus point.
+Additionally, each measure submitted via this end-to-end electronic process entitles the clinician to one bonus point.

 Submitting eCQMs for MIPS-Quality

 The HARP System

 Fortunately, CMS has created a series of documents to help you with registration via the HARP system.
 At the end of that process, you’ll have a user ID and a password which will allow you access to the QPP system.
 Those documents can be found below and numbered in the order to be followed.